Workable/diamorphosis/README.md

 diamorphosis({ // these are the default values
   configFolder: './config',
   configPath: './config/config.js',
-  envFolder = './config/env',
+  envFolder: './config/env',
-  loadDotEnv=['development'] // will only load .env if NODE_ENV=development
+  loadDotEnv: ['development'] // will only load .env if NODE_ENV=development })
-})

 ```